WhoisFreaks/wf-Ebook/README.md

 - 37,93,931 domains uses soft fail policy (~all) in their spf records.
 - 3,46,122 domains uses hard fail (-all) in their spf records.
 - 44,355 domains uses neutral (?all) in their spf records.

+#### Identifying domains employing DMARC

+Initially, extract domains with configured TXT records, then iterate through their TXT records to determine if any are utilized for email verification.
+This process involves a series of reverse searches and is a customized solution not currently assessable through standard tools or IP methods.
+If you seek this information, kindly contact us at support@whoisfreaks.com.